 No personal information is ever shared with supervisors, management or authorities.
 Group-level reports can be formed with only groups consisting of at least ten people and any identifiable information is destroyed before forming such reports which makes it impossible to identify individuals.

 We conduct tests and audits using an external, independent security expert(s).
-Audits have been performed in 2019 and in September-October 2020.
+Technical audits have been performed in 2019, 2020 and 2021.
+The ISO27001 certification audit was done in 2021.
 In addition to audits, information security is taken into account in daily work, both in technology development, employee training and processes.

 Both the technical information security, the selected tools and the operational processes meet the requirements of the GDPR of 25 May 2018.